-If you’re new to the site, I’m Fi, I’m 25 years old and I’m the Founder of She can.
+If you’re reading this now and we haven’t had the chance to meet yet, hello, I’m Fi and I’m the Founder of She can.
 She did.

-However, was I an avid finance fanatic?
-Absolutely not.
+However… was I an avid finance fanatic?
+Sadly not.
 (There was a reason I dropped maths after GCSEs..!)
-So spending my days researching everything from foreign exchange to banking regulations didn’t exactly float my boat three years on!
-Plus the stupidly expensive commute at a stupidly early hour of the morning became increasingly less appealing after time..!
+So, spending my days researching everything from foreign exchange to banking regulations didn’t exactly float my boat three years on!
+Plus, I had one very expensive commute at one very unsociable hour of the morning, so the day-to-day reality of the job became increasingly less appealing after time!

 Away from She can.
 She did.
-I can often be found head to toe in unflattering lycra sweating it out on a country run, hunting down the quirkiest coffee shops that know how to make a proper Americano (I tried going decaf once and it all got a tad ugly), catching up with my five year old Goddaughter on whether she wants to be a teacher or singer this week or going for long, muddy walks with my Golden Retriever, Hector.
+I can often be found head to toe in unflattering lycra, sweating it out on a country run with my sister; hunting down the quirkiest coffee shops that know how to make a proper Americano (I tried going decaf once and it all got a tad ugly); playing ‘dens’ and watching Frozen for the umpteenth time with my six year old Goddaughter; and going on muddy walks with my Golden Retriever, Hector.

 Ps.
 If this didn’t help, I’ve answered some FAQ here too!